xhr7/information-retrival-system/README.md

+An information retrieval system is a software solution for storing, managing, and retrieving information.
+It interprets user queries, searches a database, and delivers relevant results.
+Key components include databases, search engines, and query processors.
+These systems are widely used in web search engines, digital libraries, and corporate data management.
+They face challenges like handling vast data volumes, processing complex queries, and delivering prompt, relevant results.

 Information Retrival process: Indexing ,Matching,Resulte.
 Create a System to index and search 10 textual documents (.txt files) and I uploaded it to the drive to make it easier to use in Google Colab